 Interactive has very competitive trading and margin fees.
 They provide access to almost all of the biggest financial markets around the world.
 Its CFD product range varies from indices to single stock CFDs.
 Additionally, it offers stocks and the more sophisticated options and futures.
 If you prefer to invest in funds, Interactive can handle that as well.
 The customer service is helpful and they speak English, German, French, Italian, Spanish and Russian.

 Competitive fees mean that some compromise had to be made, which is on the user experience side.
-The platform is rather basic and requires some practice, but provides many trading opportunities and order types.
+The CFD trading platform is rather basic and requires some practice, but provides many trading opportunities and order types.
 The company offers several independent research reports for additional fees.

 Recommended for traders who want to use leverage via CFDs and spread betting.